hortonworks/cloudbreak/README.md

 ```
 ## Configuration

 Configuration is based on environment variables.
-Cloudbreak Deployer always forks a new
-bash subprocess **without inheriting env vars**.
-The only way to set env vars relevant to
-Cloudbreak Deployer is to set them in a file called `Profile`.
+Cloudbreak Deployer always forks a new bash subprocess **without inheriting environment variables**.
+The only way to set ENV vars relevant for Cloudbreak Deployer is to set them in a file called `Profile`.

 To see all available config variables with their default value:

 ```
 cbd env show
 ```

-The `Profile` will be simple **sourced** by bash terms, so you can use the usual syntax
-to set config values:
+The `Profile` will be simple **sourced** in bash terms, so you can use the usual syntaxes to set config values:

 ```
 export MY_VAR=some_value